About Us

-Dan also has served as the Regional Vice President for Caron Boston/New England, a nationally recognized provider of alcohol and drug addiction treatment.
-He is also a Certified Intervention Professional (CIP) and a Licensed Alcohol and Drug Counselor (LADC-1), Dan is also a member of the Association of Intervention Specialists (AIS), South Shore Coalition of Independent Therapists and The Commonwealth of Massachusetts Public Health Bureau of Substance Abuse Services.
+Previously, Dan served as Regional Vice President for Caron Boston/New England, a nationally recognized provider of addiction treatment.
+He is a Certified Intervention Professional (CIP) and a Licensed Alcohol and Drug Counselor(LADC-1), as well as a member of the Association of Intervention Specialists(AIS), the South Shore Coalition of Independent Therapists, and the Massachusetts Public Health Bureau of Substance Abuse Services.

 Melany oversees LWPG clinical functions, this includes providing team member support, planning, and implementing policies/protocols.
 She focuses on monitoring operational efficiency while ensuring the delivery of quality clinical care services.
 Additionally, Melany delivers therapeutic services to adult clients.
 She specializes in providing the tools and education necessary to treat symptoms related to SUD, PTSD, ADHD, ADD, OCD, anxiety, and mood disorders.
 Melany utilizes a person centered and strength-based approach.
 Therapeutic models such as CBT, CPT, MI, and SFBT are useful in her practice with clients.
 She is familiar with family systems and the importance of using a trauma focused lens when necessary.